Useful Genealogy Resources

 The following genealogical and reference materials are located in the Reference Room of the Rølvaag Library.

-- Norwegian encyclopedia (AE43.A75) 12 volumes.
+- Norwegian encyclopedia (AE43.A75) 16 volumes.
 Useful for place names and histories of communities.
 This encyclopedia is also available online.

 - General genealogical guides: CS (e.g., Scandinavian Genealogical Research Manual).